 All book titles available and their descriptions | pricing | discounts | feedback.
 Website was created specifically for all her readers and urban poetry lovers.
 Feel free to use the bookstore below text to remain on the Penamon Perks® Website.

 Brooklyn, New York

 Author's Previous Hometown | Near Brooklyn & Manhattan Bridges | Brooklyn Queens Expressway

-The Farragut Community is titled after Admiral Farragut a Navy Officer.
+The Farragut Houses is run by New York City Housing Authority.
+It consists of 10 buildings with 10 families on each floor.
+All major bus lines, subway lines and bridges start here.
+The Farragut Community is titled after Admiral Farragut a Naval Officer.
 Farragut has over 1300+ members in their Facebook group and growing.
 They get together on Old Timer's Day and celebrate the neighborhood newbies and old school folks.
 Sometimes they attend picnics (everyone brings a plate of food), private yacht cruise around the borough with fireworks and dancing on board, watch television together on the Jumbotron.
 This happens once a year in the summer of August for two or three days in a row.
 Often times the New York City Police Department barricade the streets to allow "Brooklynites" to come in from miles around and across the globe.
 We have an ole saying, "wherever you go, there's always someone from Brooklyn".
-A very close knit communities near the Brooklyn Navy Yard which contain several businesses.
+A very close knit community near the Brooklyn Navy Yard which contain several businesses.